 Marquee Rookies are back again as the OPC rookie cards.
 In design, they are very similar to the other subsets save for the golden yellow hue on the border.
 All the rookies found here are holdovers from the previous season.
 Upper Deck claims that this holdover class is very strong.
 Only time will tell if that is the case!
 Usually we have to wait until Upper Deck Series Two before we can find the hottest OPC rookie cards inserts in that release.

 Base Card Design Score:

 Boxes of O-Pee-Chee come relatively cheap.
 It's funny how the products that give you the most amount of cards are the least expensive.
 But that's the way it is!
-That being said, though you get a lot of cards and packs per box, the chance of getting a hit or something of big value is much smaller here.
+That being said, though you get a lot of cards and packs per box, the chance of getting of big value is pretty small.
 This set focuses more on the challenge of putting a large amount of cards together.
 Hit collectors should probably look elsewhere.

 Mini cards have been inserted into O-Pee-Chee this year.
 These smaller versions of cards have been popular in other products, and they makes sense in a retro brand like OPC.
 The mini cards are not simply smaller version of the base cards as their design is unique.
 In the past, OPC had stickers, pop-up cards, and other mini card variations.
 Cards like these are what make OPC a fun buy.

 Of course the mini cards have to have their own parallel variations.
 There are quite a few different mini variants of the mini cards.
 The most common have to be the black rainbow foil cards.
 I pulled a gold bordered card, but other types have individual serial numbering and are very rare to find.